vercel/examples/solutions/slackbot/README.md

 2. After these changes, Slack may require reinstalling of the app.

+---

+### Running Locally

+Use Vercel CLI to replicate serverless development environment:

+`vercel dev` --> localhost address will be given.

+- If you don't have a static IP, you will want to tunnel your localhost to a public IP.
+For that, you can use `ngrok`:

+- ./ngrok http 3000 --> Tunnels your localhost:3000
+- Provided address is the endpoint.

+---

 ### Additionally

 For additional explanations of the source code and how to run it locally, you can refer to [the blogpost](https://blog.upstash.com/vercel-note-taker-slackbot).